jonnymind/SIRPAS/Source/Base_Module/Skills/Resistance_source.md

   "Spec": "**DP** source type"
 }

-The character has aqcuired a specific resistance against a determined damage source.
-The base of the resistance depends on the macro-category of the danage source, as specified in the following table:
+The character has acquired a specific resistance against a determined damage source.
+The base of the resistance depends on the macro-category of the damage source, as specified in the following table:

 | Damage type | Base        |